MicrosoftDocs/memdocs/memdocs/configmgr/core/plan-design/hierarchy/accounts.md

 ### Multicast connection account

 Multicast-enabled distribution points use the **Multicast connection account** to read information from the site database.
-The server uses its computer account by default, but you can configure a user account instead.
-When the site database is in an untrusted forest, you must specify a user account.
+The server uses its computer account by default, but you can configure a service account instead.
+When the site database is in an untrusted forest, you must specify a service account.
 For example, if your data center has a perimeter network in a forest other than the site server and site database, use this account to read the multicast information from the site database.

-If you need this account, create it as a low-right local account on the computer that runs Microsoft SQL Server.
+If you need this account, create it as a low-right service account on the computer that runs Microsoft SQL Server.

+> [!NOTE]
+  > For enhanced security posture it is recommended to leverage service account rather than Computer account for ‘Multicast connection account’.

 > [!IMPORTANT]
-> Don't grant interactive sign-in rights to this account.
+> Don't grant interactive sign-in rights to this service account.

 For more information, see [Use multicast to deploy Windows over the network](../../../osd/deploy-use/use-multicast-to-deploy-windows-over-the-network.md).